ldeso/hugo-flex/README.md

 ### Dynamically Embedded

-To embed CSS and JS resources on specific pages of the website, they must be added to the `.Scratch` variable from a shortcode template.
+To embed CSS and JS resources on specific pages of the site, they must be added to the `.Scratch` variable from a shortcode template.
 As a result, they will be loaded in pages where the shortcode is used.
 For instance, a shortcode template could contain:

 ```html
 {{ resources.Get "myscript.js" | fingerprint | .Page.Scratch.SetInMap "js" "myscript" }}